-Within Unique Finds you will find an exclusive collection of higher-end vintage and vintage style rings that have been selected because they feature a top-quality stone or an especially impressive design.
+Within Unique Finds you will find an exclusive collection of higher-end rings that have been selected because they feature a top-quality stone or an especially impressive design.
 If you have a very strict budget, we have plenty of beautiful designs that will fit the bill.
-But if you are interested in acquiring an extra special engagement ring or are in the mood for treating yourself to a statement design, our Unique Finds collection is where you should head.
+But if you are interested in acquiring an extra-special engagement ring or are in the mood for treating yourself to a statement design, our Unique Finds collection is where you should head.

 One of my most recent Unique Finds is a magnificent Art Deco ring dating from the 1920s.
 I have the fun job of naming each of our rings and this one just had to be called Daisy after my favourite character in The Great Gatsby.
 The colour of the centre stone, a fine quality 2.88 carat blue sapphire, is exquisite – a deep and intense blue that would have stood out at the time it was made and certainly makes an impression today.

 In the words of Daisy Buchanan, I was paralysed with happiness when we brought this beautiful ring home with us.
 The bold geometry of the octagonal platinum setting, which mirrors the silhouette of the emerald-cut sapphire, is pure Art Deco, with the halo of diamonds adding just the right degree of 1920s-style razzle-dazzle.

 Another recent Rare Find is a sensational yellow sapphire ring that is classified as estate jewellery because while it is categorically Art Deco style, it was actually crafted in the latter part of the 20th century.
 The term estate jewellery was originally coined to describe jewels that were part of an “estate” and later sold off, while today it is used to describe significant, valuable jewels that have been pre-owned.